 - 1. After the management package is downloaded to the computer, access the vRealize Operations Manager administrative web console using https://hostname or IP address of the vROps UI. - 2.
-Go to Administration > Solutions. - 3.
-In the Solutions pane, click the plus sign on the top toolbar to add a new management package.
+Go to Administration > Solutions > Repository. - 3.
+In the Repository pane, click ADD/UPGRADE to add a new management package.
 The Add Solution dialog box is displayed. - 4.
 In the Add Solution dialog box, click Browse and select the management package downloaded from Spectrum Connect.
 After that, click Upload to start deployment.

-Figure 115.
+Figure 109.
 Deploying the management package on the vROps